This is the AWS CDK v2 Developer Guide. The older CDK v1 entered

 -

-If a construct property represents another AWS construct, its type is that of the
+If the property of a construct represents a construct for another resource, its type is that of the interface type

-interface type of that construct.
-For example, the Amazon ECS service takes a property
+of the construct.
+For example, the Amazon ECS construct takes a property cluster

 (Python: source_bucket